Giulietta Simionato: Life

 Simionato made her United States opera debut in 1953 as Charlotte in Jules Massenet's Werther at the San Francisco Opera with Cesare Valletti in the title role.
 In 1959 she made her debut at the Metropolitan Opera, as Azucena in Il Trovatore, with Carlo Bergonzi, Antonietta Stella, and Leonard Warren.
 Simionato also appeared at the Edinburgh Festival (1947), the San Francisco Opera (1953), the Teatro Nacional de São Carlos (1954), the Lyric Opera of Chicago (1954–1961), the Vienna State Opera (from 1956), and the Salzburg Festival.

 In 1957, she sang in Anna Bolena with Maria Callas.
 In 1961, she withdrew from three performances at the Metropolitan Opera, with Trigeminal Neuralgia.

 Simionato had a large repertory including Rossini's Rosina and Cinderella, Charlotte in Werther, and Carmen.
 She also excelled in the Verdian repertoire, as Amneris, Eboli and Azucena, and as Santuzza in Mascagni's Cavalleria rusticana.

 She was a major recording artist, and in addition many of her performances gained live radio broadcast or were captured on film.
 Fono has gathered her recordings on the CD, The Color of a Voice.
 She retired in 1966, and married Dr. Cesare Frugoni.

 She continued to inspire admiration through teaching and various directorial positions, with amazing vitality even in her 90s.
 She was featured in Daniel Schmid's award-winning 1984 documentary film Il Bacio di Tosca (Tosca's Kiss) about a home for retired opera singers founded by Giuseppe Verdi.
 She also appeared in an interview by Stefan Zucker in Jan Schmidt-Garre's 1999 film, Opera Fanatic.

-She died in Rome one week before her 100th birthday.
+She died in Rome at age 99.